Pajn/tscomp/README.md

 cd my-app
 ```

-for example `tscomp new browsesr my-app`.
+for example `tscomp new browser my-app`.

 It will create a directory called `my-app` inside the dcurrent folder.
 Inside that directory, it will generate the initial project structure and